Community Needs Index 2023: Data updates and improvements

 Decorative image with the text "Community Needs Index"

-In 2018, we were commissioned by Local Trust to develop a quantitative measure of left behind neighbourhoods, as part of this research we developed the Community Needs Index, which measures the cultural and social factors that can impact upon people’s outcomes.
+In 2018, we were commissioned by Local Trust to develop a quantitative measure of left behind neighbourhoods.
+As part of this research, we created the Community Needs Index 2019, designed to measure the cultural and social factors that influence people’s outcomes.

-The Community Needs Index has really resonated with policymakers and analysts across central government, local government and civil society organisations.
-The research has contributed to the formation of the APPG for left behind neighbourhoods, has been used to allocate resources for the Know your Neighbourhood Fund and we have worked with organisations to do a deep dive into the Community Needs Index for their area.
+This index has resonated with policymakers and analysts across central government, local government and civil society organisations – contributing to the formation of the now-defunct APPG for left behind neighbourhoods and used to allocate resources for the Know your Neighbourhood Fund.

-Following engagement with key stakeholders and a wider consultation, we are pleased to have refined the index for 2023.
+Following engagement with key stakeholders and a wider consultation, the index was refined in 2023.
 We have reviewed the geography, underlying indicators and weighting methodology used.
-Full details are available in the Technical Methodology Paper, with a summary of key changes available here.
+Full details are available in the Technical Methodology Paper, and in this blog have summarised key changes.

 Sign up to our Community Needs Index mailing list for all the latest news and analysis.